Python-Test-Engineer/evaluating-ai-agents/docs/about.md

 ## Aim

-This is a manual to establish EvalOps - a way of testing and evaluating Agentic systems.
+This is a manual to establish a fricitonless way of testing and evaluating Agentic systems both for the developer and QA.

 ## Agentic Evaluations